 - How might the weather impact sales this year?

-- Who should they be working alongside to maximise productivity?
+- Who should they be working alongside to maximize productivity?

 - How can current stock levels inform our discounting strategy?